The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Conclusions

-In conclusion, this work shows that narrow-band photometry with PAUS-like spectral resolution ($R\sim65$) can be used to directly measure the D4000 in a model-independent way, and almost all objects two magnitudes below the magnitude limit of the narrow-band catalogue can be reliably measured.
-For fainter magnitudes, an increasing fraction of objects have too low SNR, but stacking low SNR measurements yields results consistent with spectroscopy.
-When compared against the results of the SED-fitting code CIGALE, the direct D4000 measurement shows much lower SNR, but a distribution and sample variance consistent with spectroscopic measurements plus a Gaussian error, while the SED-fitting results underestimate the error.
-Besides, if CFHTLS broad-band photometry instead of PAUS NBs are used for SED-fitting, clear artefacts on the distribution appear, stemming from the SED templates.
+In conclusion, this work shows that narrow-band photometry with PAUS-like spectral resolution ($R\sim65$) can be used to directly measure the D4000 in a model-independent way; all objects two magnitudes below the magnitude limit can be individually measured with $\rm SNR > 3$.
+For fainter magnitudes, stacking low-SNR measurements yields results consistent with spectroscopy.
+The D4000 reconstruction via SED fitting greatly benefits from the use of narrow-band photometry, providing a far more realistic distribution.
+However, it presents some artefacts such as noise underestimation, artificial bimodality or underestimation of sample variance.

-This direct measurement of the D4000 opens up several possibilities for narrow-band photometry that may not be available to conventional spectroscopy, such as the study of the radial dependence of this spectral feature by comparing the D4000 measurements at different apertures.
-In addition to the radial D4000 measurement, more conventional studies can be carried out with PAUS D4000 measurements, such as exploring the star formation history of galaxies in the PAUS catalogue by constraining their stellar ages and redshift of formation.
-The wealth of narrow-band photometric data from PAUS may also be used to further study the relationship between morphology and D4000/galaxy quenching \citep[e.g., see][and the references therein]{Kim2018}, or to analyse the role of the environment in these processes, and thus disentangle the influence of nature vs nurture in galaxy evolution \citep[e.g.,][]{DeLucia2012, Davidzon2015}.
-SED-fitting techniques can be complementary to these studies, as they reproduce with good accuracy the dependency of the D4000 on other physical parameters (e.g., redshift, stellar mass, or SFR) and provide reasonable estimates even for the fainter objects, but ultimately are not able to reflect the true complexity of the galaxy zoo.
+Therefore, these results open up several possibilities for narrow-band photometry that may not be available to conventional spectroscopy, such as the study of the radial dependence at different apertures (stacking several objects if necessary).
+More conventional studies can also be carried out, e.g., exploring the star formation history by constraining their stellar ages and redshift of formation.
+The wealth of narrow-band photometric data from PAUS may also be used to further study the relationship between morphology and D4000/galaxy quenching \citep[e.g., see][and the references therein]{Kim2018}, or to analyse the role of the environment in these processes, and thus disentangle the influence of nature vs nurture in galaxy evolution \citep[e.g.,][]{Peng2010, DeLucia2012}.